Moving to France and Living in Paris

 tourist visa before arriving in France.
 Applications are available

-from the French embassy or consulates.
+from the French embassy or consulates, but you should first consult all visa requirements online.
 Call the embassy for the

 consulate in your area.
 Youll